ghcn345/Credit-Card-Fraud-Detection/README.md

 ## Differential Privacy

-To protect the patients from honestly answering 'yes' or 'no' to this question related to cancer, a randomized procedure is initiated as follows:
+To recognize fraud case in credit card transactions from honestly recording 'yes' (1) or 'no' (0) to this question, a randomized procedure is initiated as follows:

 1. We set up a threshold (m) first.
-If a random number < m, petients have to answer honestly.
+If a random number < m, credit card transactions have to be recorded correctly.
-2. If a random number > m, we set another random number to compare with the threshold again, i.e. yes for < m and no for > m.
+2. If a random number > m, we set another random number to compare with the threshold (0.5) again, i.e. 'yes' (1) for < m and 'no' (0) for > m.

-The true ratio of the patients the cancer is p_true, and the observed ratio with noise is p_noise.
+The true ratio for the case of the fraudulent credit card transaction is p_true, and the observed case of the fraudulent credit card transaction is p_noise.
 Their mathematical relationship is

 ![Figure](/images/eqn.jpg)

-The noise (m) can be added by taking numbers from Laplacian or Gaussian distribution.
+The noise (m) can be added by taking numbers from Laplacian, Gaussian or exponential distribution.

 ## Feature Engineering & Modeling Evaluation